krivard/codalab-worksheets-wiki/Dev_How-to-Contribute.md

 - Use CodaLab: [http://www.codalab.org/](http://www.codalab.org/).
 - Find a bug?
 Submit a [GitHub issue](https://github.com/codalab/codalab/issues?state=open).
 - Submit a new feature request as a [GitHub issue](https://github.com/codalab/codalab/issues?state=open).
-- Become a CodaLab developer.
+- Become a CodaLab Contributor.
 - Let others know about CodaLab!

-## Get the Source Code
-Visit the [CodaLab GitHub repo](https://github.com/codalab/codalab/) and [fork the repo](https://help.github.com/articles/fork-a-repo).
-For important details about configuring your system, see [Getting Started on UNIX-based Systems](https://github.com/codalab/codalab/wiki/Dev_Getting-Started-on-UNIX-based-Systems), and [Getting Started on Windows](https://github.com/codalab/codalab/wiki/Dev_Getting-Started-on-Windows).
+## Become a CodaLab Contributor
+If you want to contribute code to the CodaLab framework, you can become a contributor.
+First, take the time to familiarize yourself with our [Developer Guidelines](https://github.com/codalab/codalab/wiki/Dev_Developer-Guidelines).
+When you're ready to make your first pull request, go ahead and make it!
+The CodaLab Committers group will evaluate your code, and you will be contacted.
+Once your submission is approved, you will need to sign a Contributor License Agreement (CLA) with the Outercurve Foundation.
+Upon signing the agreement, you'll receive a complimentary MSDN subscription including a copy of Visual Studio and a Microsoft Azure account which you can use to develop and test your code.

 ## Report Bugs and Issues
-Bugs, issues, and feature requests are submitted through the [issues section](https://github.com/codalab/codalab/issues?state=open) on GitHub.
+Bugs, issues, and feature requests are submitted through the [CodaLab GitHub Issues](https://github.com/codalab/codalab/issues?state=open) on GitHub.
 We recommend the following [Process for Bugs and Issues](https://github.com/codalab/codalab/wiki/Dev:-Issue-tracking).

-## Contribute Code
-So you want to submit some new code to CodaLab.
-Great!
-Before doing so, please take the time to familiarize yourself with our [Developer Guidelines](https://github.com/codalab/codalab/wiki/Dev:-Developer-Guidelines).
-We assume that you can successfully build and run the project, and understand how to comply with basic [Git hygiene](http://blog.ericbmerritt.com/2011/09/21/commit-hygiene-and-git.html).
-Here are the steps you should take:

-- Communicate your ideas with the [CodaLab team](https://github.com/codalab/codalab/network/members).
-- Create unit tests for your features.

 ## Additional Resources
 Finally, here is some recommended reading for participating in an open source project: